tomotools/tomotools/protocols/TS-protocol.md

    - Make sure K2 is in linear mode.
 Insert FloScreen.
 Make sure that you are in an empty area (no carbon, no sample).
 Go to high-beam settings from Step 1.
    - Press *Normalize all lenses* (= L2), press *eucentric focus*.
 Adjust beam shift if needed with track ball.
    - Check magnetic field compensator (next to door).
 Values should be close to zero (< 0.01).
 Otherwise, reset it.
-   - Adjust illuminated area so beam is parallel (can be checked in *beam settings*) and counts are around 500 e/px/s.
+   - Adjust illuminated area so beam is parallel (can be checked in *beam settings*) and counts are > 500 cts/px/s (~ 1000 cts/px/s works well).
    - On the left side, select *Tune GIF*.
 Perform a *full tune*.
    - Make sure all steps are completed, otherwise perform them individually using the *quick tune* setting.
    - Often, *Distortion tuning* will give an error message.
 Select *undo* and perform *XY Magnification* tuning instead.